betaveros/puzzlehunt.net/glossary.md

 {:#metapuzzle} Metapuzzle

-:   A puzzle that uses answers from other puzzles.
+:   (often shortened to "meta") A puzzle that uses answers from other puzzles.
 Typically unlocked after regular puzzles.
 Usually important for progressing through a hunt; the answer to a metapuzzle may have plot significance in that regard and is also often humorous or punny.
 The opposite may be called a "regular puzzle" or, when the relationship to a metapuzzle is being emphasized, a "[feeder](#feeder)".

+    When the correspondence of metapuzzles to feeders is not provided and must be determined by solvers, the process is usually called "meta(puzzle) matching".

 {:#mit-mystery-hunt} [MIT Mystery Hunt](https://web.mit.edu/puzzle/www/)